waysidemapping/heirloom-map-tiles/README.md

 ### What's with the name?

 [Heirlooms](https://en.wikipedia.org/wiki/Heirloom_plant) (pronounced *AIR-looms* in the US) are rare varieties of fruits and vegetables that are typically homegrown rather than produced for agribusiness.
-It's supposed to sound earthy and local and hopefully not pretentious.
+It's supposed to sound earthy and rustic and hopefully not pretentious.